22.214.171.124 LIC - assessment of income

 Example: Jenny receives $400 per week worker's compensation during the period 1 January to 30 June 2015.
 She applies for a LIC on 30 June 2015.
 Her assessable income for the previous 8 weeks is $3,200 (i.e. $400 × 8).

-Some compensatory type payments do not meet the definition of compensation in SSAct section 17(2) as they are not made wholly or partly in respect of earnings or lost capacity to earn resulting from a personal injury.
-These payments are not included as compensation income for the purposes of determining qualification for a LIC.
+Note: Some compensatory type payments do not meet the definition of compensation in SSAct section 17(2) as they are not made wholly or partly in respect of earnings or lost capacity to earn resulting from a personal injury.

 LIC claimants with business income

 If a claimant has business income, the annual income must be determined before the 8 weekly income can be established.

 - self-employment, such as a shop owner or primary producer, or

 - income from assets or investments.

 This annual amount is then divided by 6.5 to establish the claimant's assessable income over an 8-week period.
 Where a change in the claimant's income has occurred during the past year, an estimate of the claimant's current annual income must be made.